MicrosoftDocs/VBA-Docs/api/Excel.PivotTable.EnableFieldList.md

 ## Example

-This example determines the whether the field list for the PivotTable can be displayed or not and notifies the user.
+This example determines whether the field list for the PivotTable can be displayed and notifies the user.
 The example assumes that a PivotTable exists on the active worksheet.

 ```vb
 Sub CheckFieldList()